-Practicum courses are electives designed to provide students with a supervised experience in an appropriate clinical setting.
+Practicum courses are electives designed to provide degree-seeking students with a supervised experience in an appropriate clinical setting.
+The ABA practicum course sequence partially fulfills clinical training requirements for BCBA certification.
 Students electing this option will be required to complete the designated clinical training experiences in their concentration.
 Students should be aware that some clinical training sites require evenings and weekends as well as daytime hours.
 Students are also expected to meet all clinical obligations during holidays and academic session breaks.
-Students will be required to meet BACB standards for experience.
+Students will be required to meet BACB standards for clinical training.
 In addition, students are required to attend the regularly scheduled class meetings.
-Students may elect to complete additional hours as required for licensure or certification in their state.

 Students eligible to begin practicum will complete and submit a practicum application form to the master's in counseling program office by the announced deadline (form is available on the College of Psychology website www.psychology.nova.edu).
 Students will be notified by the program office of their approval or rejection to begin practicum.
 Those students approved to begin practicum will be provided with instructions regarding application for site approval several months in advance of the term start.
-If a student is requesting placement outside of Florida or not near an NSU regional campus, the student is responsible for providing information on appropriate agencies in their local or surrounding areas.
-Practicum training facilities will be student-centered and provide adequate resources for training.
-If the student would like to do his or her practicum at the same site where he or she is employed, it must be completed in a different department/unit, must involve completely different duties, and must be supervised by a qualified professional unrelated to his or her present position.
-The student must receive permission from the program administrator before requesting a practicum placement in the place of his or her employment.
-An NSU representative will contact the agency on behalf of the student.
-While many students can complete the requirement while working, they should be prepared to make whatever arrangements are necessary to complete this requirement including a leave of absence, adjustment of the work schedule, etc. Practicum time must not be compensated.
+Students will be, responsible for submitting a list of their preferred practicum sites in rank order.
+If their site(s) of interest is not included in the list of NSU affiliated training facilities, students will be required to submit supplementary information regarding the site(s) for review.
+Practicum training facilities will be studentcentered and provide adequate resources for training.
+If the student would like to participate in practicum at the same site where he or she is employed, it must be completed in a different department/unit, must involve completely different duties, and must be supervised by a qualified professional unrelated to his or her present position.
+The student must provide documentation supporting his/her request.
+Should the request be granted, and NSU representative will contact the agency on behalf of the student.
+While many students can complete the requirement while working, they should be prepared to make whatever arrangements are necessary to complete this requirement including a leave of absence, adjustment of the work schedule, etc. Practicum must not be compensated.